How does gene therapy work?

 Viruses are used as models or blueprints to create viral vectors.
 This is because viruses are good at entering the nucleus and delivering instructions to a host cell—much like a delivery truck delivers packages to people.
 Scientists have actually mapped the complete genetic material (genome) of many viruses.
 They are able to isolate the helpful elements of a virus’ genome—the delivery truck components—and create them on their own as the starting point for a viral vector.
 To create a viral vector, only a few parts of the virus are used.
 These parts alone are not adequate to cause viral infection.

-While a number of viral blueprints exist, the choice is based on characteristics such as duration of Gene expressionwhen the information encoded in a gene is used and expressed as an effect or trait
+While a number of viral blueprints exist, the choice of vector is based on characteristics such as duration of gene expressionGene expressionthe information encoded in a gene is used to direct the assembly of a protein molecule

-See glossary for more terms >, packaging capacity, target cells, and Immunogenicitythe degree to which a substance triggers an immune response
+See glossary for more terms >, the size of the genetic material is can deliver, target cells, and immunogenicityImmunogenicitythe degree to which a substance triggers an immune response

-See glossary for more terms > are reviewed by the FDA.1, 6
+See glossary for more terms >.1

 Other topics you may be interested in: